I am a Toronto-based conservation photojournalist and visual storyteller working to express the inextricable link between people and planet.

 The International League of Conservation Photographers (iLCP) is an organization whose mission is to further environmental and cultural conservation through photography.
 As a collective body, their goal is to use the art of high-quality photography to encourage people to take action in support of tangible and meaningful conservation measures.

 Canada itself, diverse in geographical regions and communities, is reflected in The Royal Canadian Geographical Society’s College of Fellows.
 So, too, have the Fellows always embodied the longstanding values and tenets of the RCGS: the determination to build, courage to explore and steadfast love of country.
+The Royal Canadian Geographical Society is dedicated to imparting a broader knowledge and deeper appreciation of Canada through its educational program, as well as by funding geographical expeditions and research, in the form of grants, studentships and awards.

 Founder and Director 2012–2016